 Writing in The Confidential Guide to Golf Courses, Tom Doak explains that until the mid-1980s, Crystal Downs was genuinely Michigan’s hidden gem:

-Fittingly, Renaissance Golf Design was involved with improvements to the 13th green and 14th tee before expanding the 2nd green in 2017.
+Fittingly, Renaissance Golf Design was involved with restoration of the 13th green and 14th tee before expanding the 2nd green in 2017.
 Hole locations in the middle and back tiers of of the 11th green were then scheduled for extension the following year.

 Like most Mackenzie courses, Crystal Downs has diabolical, fast greens that add a significant defense against scoring well and most times make for very interesting U.S. Open like conditions.
 It is not uncommon on some greens for putts or approach shots to roll twenty yards off the green.
 Second, most days the wind is pretty breezy or howling off lake Michigan or Crystal Lake (the course is situated on a thin stretch of land between the two lakes) adding more difficulty.
 Other elements that cause difficulty are uneven lies and long Scottish like heather throughout the course.